hubert-sikorski/git-and-github-guide/README.md

 This problem is solved by forks: any time a developer wants to change something in an open source project, they don’t clone the official repo directly.
-Instead, they `fork` it to create a copy.
+Instead, they `Fork` it to create a copy.
 When the work is finished, they make a pull request so that the owner of the repository can review the changes and decide whether to merge them to his project.